Sushantshah222/Python-BMC-CSIT/README.md

 ### Muti line Comment

 ```
+"""
-this is multiole line refer garnu.
+this is multiline comment.
-I can write multiple documentation o descripition
+I can write multiple line documentation on descripition on any of my python projects.
+This makes mee very easy to explain you all.
+"""
 ```